Can I change my energy payment method to save money in the UK? (June 2026)

 Eligibility & checks

 Important: Changing your payment method is different from switching supplier.
 You can sometimes change payment method with your current supplier, but the biggest savings often come from comparing tariffs across the whole market and choosing the best price for the payment method you want.
+Use the EnergyPlus quote tool to see both at once.

-Why changing energy payment method can save money
+Why changing energy payment method can save money in 2026

 Direct Debit discounts

-Avoiding higher “standard” pricing
+Avoiding higher on-receipt pricing

 Better match to your cashflow

-If winter bills are hard to manage, spreading costs with Direct Debit can reduce late fees and stress (and help avoid arrears).
+If winter bills are hard to manage, spreading costs with Direct Debit can reduce late fees and stress (and help you avoid arrears).

 Smart prepay options